-D320013 Tree Planting Project Display - Plant a tree in your community.
+Plant a tree in your community.
 Prepare a visual display where the student articulates proper tree planting techniques, why the individual tree species was chosen, as well as steps taken to continue care for the tree after initial planting.
-The display must be no larger than 24 inches by 24 inches by 24 inches.
+The display must be no larger than 24 inches x 24 inches x 24 inches.
 Photographs, drawings, samples, charts, posters, etc. can be used.
 Posters submitted may be no larger than 24 inches x 24 inches.
 The tree must have been planted 60 days to 1 year before State Fair judging day.
 Students must obtain permission from necessary authorities and property owners before planting any trees.